MicrosoftDocs/VBA-Docs/api/Publisher.Section.PageNumberFormat.md

 # Section.PageNumberFormat Property (Publisher)

-Sets or returns a  **PbPageNumberFormat** constant that reperesents the formatting of the page numbering.
+Sets or returns a  **PbPageNumberFormat** constant that represents the formatting of the page numbering.
 Read/write.

 ## Syntax